nicks9188/nodedemo/Readme.md

 ## To restart node automatically

-* Go to package.json and change the start command from `nodapp.js` to 'nodemon app.js'
+* Go to package.json and change the start command from `nodapp.js` to `nodemon app.js`
 * `npm install --save nodemon` to install nodemon dependency
 * If there is error "npm is not recognized", run `npm install -g nodemon` to install nodemon globally
 * From Console: `npm run start`